smallrye/smallrye-graphql/docs/custom-scalar.md

 While by default **MicroProfile GraphQL** specification doesn't provide direct support for creating custom scalars for GraphQL literal types of String, Int and Float, **SmallRye GraphQL** has implemented this feature based on user feedback.
-To implement a **custom scalar** with **SmallRye GraphQL**, you can annotate your custom scalar class with `@CustomScalar` in addition to following the pattern below:
+To implement a **custom scalar** with **SmallRye GraphQL**, you can annotate your custom scalar class with `@CustomScalar` in addition to following the pattern below of including a public constructor that takes one of `String`|`BigDecimal`|`BigInteger` depending on the scalar type:
 ```java
   @CustomScalar("BigDecimalString")
   public class BigDecimalString implements CustomStringScalar {